icpc/ccs-specs/Contest_Archive_Format.md

 running with a primary and [shadow](ccs_system_requirements#shadow-mode) CCS.
 Typically in such cases, most of the data is identical (or at least the differences are irrelevant), so only the data that differs (in relevant ways) needs to be stored.
-If there is an additonal source for `<endpoint>` it is stored as above, but wherever `<endpoint>` is used in the path, instead use `<endpoint>_<system>` where `<system>` is a unique name for the additional source.
+If there is an additional source for `<endpoint>` it is stored as above, but wherever `<endpoint>` is used in the path, instead use `<endpoint>_<system>` where `<system>` is a unique name for the additional source.